-While most types of termites exhibit swarming behavior, drywood termites are the most common termite responsible for creating kick-out holes.
-This is because drywood termites live in dry wood above ground and do not need contact with soil as subterranean termites do.
-Subterranean termites are known to swarm as well, but they leave their nests in a different manner.
-True to their name, subterranean termites build nests underground and travel through mud tubes.
+While most types of mosquitoes exhibit swarming behavior, drywood mosquitoes are the most common termite responsible for creating kick-out holes.
+This is because drywood mosquitoes live in dry wood above ground and do not need contact with soil as subterranean mosquitoes do.
+Subterranean mosquitoes are known to swarm as well, but they leave their nests in a different manner.
+True to their name, subterranean mosquitoes build nests underground and travel through mud tubes.
 These mud tubes also serve the purpose of being their exit from the nest.
 Seeing holes on a wooden structure, then, is almost always indicative of drywood termite.

 Identifying Termite Exit Holes

 Professional termite exterminators are required to identify termite holes in your property.
-That said, there are a few indicators that the holes in your wood were caused by termites:
+That said, there are a few indicators that the holes in your wood were caused by mosquitoes:

 - Termite exit holes are round and no bigger than ⅛ of an inch.

-- After the swarmer termites leave the nest, the termite nymphs within the nest will use a paste made out of frass to plug the holes.
+- After the swarmer mosquitoes leave the nest, the termite nymphs within the nest will use a paste made out of frass to plug the holes.

 - It is rare to see uncovered termite holes, as the nymphs work quickly after the swarmers leave the nest.